-65. If a prospective student continues to express concern about enrolling immediately, Westwood College admissions representatives are trained to manipulate the consumer: "gather up all the enrollment paperwork, pile it all together, and put it away," and say "[m]y mistake, I thought that you were ready to get started."
+65. If a prospective student continues to express concern about enrolling immediately, up all the enrollment paperwork, pile it all together, and put it away," and say "[m]y mistake.
+I thought that you were ready to get started."
 See Ex.
 6 at 18.